alloba/personal-site/site/content/posts/valheim-server.md

 And even more importantly, no lost game data.

 The cost was higher than if I had a personal computer running the server, but it wasn't the worst in the world.
-$2 a day compared to the ~$0.5 a day that a dedicated valheim hosting service was offering.
+$2 a day compared to the ~$0.5 a day that a dedicated Valheim hosting service was offering.

 ## Closing